-Prolonged diarrhea can cause dehydration, weakness, fatigue, and weight loss.
-When you have diarrhea, important nutrients such as calories, protein, vitamins, water, sodium, and potassium are lost.
+Prolonged diarrhea can cause dehydration, weakness, fatigue and weight loss.
+When you have diarrhea, important nutrients such as calories, protein, vitamins, water, sodium and potassium are lost.
 This loss can be serious if you are already ill or trying to recover from an illness.
-Your doctor must know the cause of diarrhea to treat it correctly.
+Your provider must know the cause of diarrhea to treat it correctly.

 - Drink eight or more cups of liquids per day.

 - Add one to two cups of liquids to the daily eight cups for every episode of loose, watery stool to replace losses.

 - Talk with your doctor or dietitian about increasing or decreasing the amount of fiber you eat.

 - Drink a variety of beverages to help replace lost liquids and nutrients.
 Try water, coffee, tea, iced tea, lemonade or fruit-flavored drinks, fruit or vegetable juice, broth, milk, cream soup or a sports drink with electrolytes.